DCAN-Labs/hbcd-docs/docs/measures/socenvdet.md

   </tr>
   <tr>
     <td style="width: 400px; word-wrap: break-word; white-space: normal;">
       <small>In the following questions, we are interested in the way other people have treated you or your beliefs about how other people have treated you.
 Can you tell me if any of the following has ever happened to you?
-(Major Experiences of Discrimination)</small>
+(Experiences with Unfair Treatment)</small>
     </td>
     <td style="width: 400px; word-wrap: break-word; white-space: normal;">
       <small>In the following questions, we are interested in your perceptions about the way other people have treated you.
 Can you tell me if any of the following has ever happened to you?</small>